publiccodenet/about/activities/membership-growth/membership-proposal-template.md

 [public organization] must commit time and budget to:

-* provide in-kind contributions of staff time to help us develop the Foundation for Public Code’s governance model, membership and financial structure
+* provide in-kind contributions of staff time to continue to shape the Foundation for Public Code’s governance model, membership and financial structure
-* make all code and policy contributions compliant with the Standard
+* make all code and policy contributions compliant with the Standard for Public Code
 * make selected code and policy contributions, as well as the entire projects, reusable by others
-* partake in the community in order to further development and help others reuse the codebase
+* partake in the community in order to further develop and help others reuse the codebase
 * support in product marketing and access to other organizations in order to enable reuse
 * organizational knowledge on procurement and technology to help others reuse the codebase
 * provide structural feedback on how to improve codebase stewardship activities as well as the Standard for Public Code